 One more principle mentioned in the same article: “The emphasis in this work has to be put… on the expansion of students’ horizons, on informing the students in order to help them to choose their way of life when they grow up”.

 With the use of the Gospels, the instructor can diversify the information given to children.

-The information has to be presented in the form that corresponds to children’s age and, if possible, taking into account the individual peculiarities of each child — for the sake of the most intensive and harmonious development of them on all three main directions: intellectual, ethical, psychoenergetical [3,6-10,13-16,24-28,41].
+The information has to be presented in the form that corresponds to the children’s age and, if possible, taking into account the individual peculiarities of each child — for the sake of the most intensive and harmonious development of them on all three main directions: intellectual, ethical, and psychoenergetical [3,6-10,13-16,24-28,41].

 In work with children of any age, it is necessary to present the information unobtrusively.
 If children do not comprehend what was presented to them, then one should try to understand the reason: maybe the information was given in a too complicated form, or the relationships between the children and the instructor do not allow communicating on that level of openness which is needed for imparting this information, etc.